aiishaan/Jungle-Rumble/README.md

       ```

 ## Gameplay
 Experience the classic platformer action with **Jungle-Rumble**.
 Guide your character through a vibrant jungle environment, avoid obstacles, and defeat enemies to advance through the levels.
-The SNES controller provides a nostalgic touch, enhancing the retro gaming experience
+The SNES controller provides a nostalgic touch, enhancing the retro gaming experience.

 ## Contributing
 I welcome contributions from the community to enhance the game.
 If you would like to contribute, please follow these steps:
-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix
-3. Commit your changes and push them to your fork.
+3. Commit your changes and push them to your fork
-4. Open a pull request with a detailed description of your changes.
+4. Open a pull request with a detailed description of your changes

 ## Contact
 For any questions or support, please open an issue on the GitHub repository or contact the maintainers.